 …from my post on HIStalk.

-To learn more best practices when it comes to selling your digital health solution to health systems, check out this post highlighting a few Tips for Getting Your Solution Live Fast.
+To learn more best practices when it comes to selling your digital health solution, check out this post highlighting a few tips for pitching integration to health systems.